auschill/ParallelProgrammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 // Testbench for the ROM-based 2-bit comparator module ROM_comparator_tb;

-    // Input signals for the comparator are declared as regs so they can be driven by the testbench. reg [1:0] a;          // First 2-bit input for the comparator reg [1:0] b;          // Second 2-bit input for the comparator reg clk;
-    // Output signals from the comparator are declared as wires since they are driven by the ROM_comparator module. wire Lt; // Output indicating whether a < b wire Eq; // Output indicating whether a == b wire Gt; // Output indicating whether a > b
+    // Testbench signals
+    reg [1:0] a, b;      // Inputs to the comparator (2-bit each) wire Lt, Eq, Gt;     // Outputs from the comparator: Less than, Equal, Greater than

-    // Instantiate the Device Under Test (DUT) with named port mapping lab3_3_1 DUT(
+    // Instantiate the Device Under Test (DUT) lab3_3_1 DUT(
-        .clk(clk),
-        .a(a),
-        .b(b),
-        .Lt(Lt),
-        .Eq(Eq),
-        .Gt(Gt)
-    );
+        .a(a),           // Connect input 'a' to the DUT .b(b),           // Connect input 'b' to the DUT .Lt(Lt),         // Connect 'Lt' output from the DUT .Eq(Eq),         // Connect 'Eq' output from the DUT .Gt(Gt)          // Connect 'Gt' output from the DUT );

+    integer i;  // Loop counter variable

     // Test sequence
-    integer i; // Variable for loop iteration initial begin
+    initial begin
-        // Print header for readability in simulation output
+        // Display header
-        $display("Comparing all possible combinations of 'a' and 'b':");
-        $display("A B | Lt Eq Gt");
-        $display("-------------");
-        clk =0;
+        $display("Time: %t | a: %b, b: %b | Lt: %b, Eq: %b, Gt: %b",
+                 $time, a, b, Lt, Eq, Gt);

-        // Loop through all possible combinations of 'a' and 'b' for (i = 0; i < 16; i = i + 1) begin
+        // Loop to test all possible combinations of inputs 'a' and 'b' for (i = 0; i < 16; i = i + 1) begin
-            #10;
+            #5;               // Small delay to stabilize input changes
-            {a, b} = i;  // Assign combination of 'a' and 'b' based on loop iteration
+            {a, b} = i;       // Assign 'i' value to combined inputs 'a' and 'b'
-            #10;         // Wait 10 time units to observe the outputs
+            #5;               // Wait for the combinational logic to produce output
         end

-        // End simulation after all cases are tested
+        // Stop the simulation after all combinations have been tested
+        #20 $stop;
     end

-    // Optional: Monitor changes in variables
-    // This helps in observing the behavior of the DUT for different input combinations initial begin
-        clk <= 1'd0;
-        $monitor("At time %t, A = %b, B = %b | Lt = %b, Eq = %b, Gt = %b",
-                 $time, a, b, Lt, Eq, Gt);
-    end
-always #10 clk <= ~ clk;
-endmodule
 ```

 The simulation result is shown below: